googledatastudio/community-connectors/jira/README.md

 To use this Community Connector in Data Studio there is a one-time setup to deploy your own personal instance of the connector using Apps Script.
-The GitHub connector also requires additional setup in GitHub to configure OAuth.
+The Jira connector also requires a token to call the API.

 ### 1. Deploy the connector
 Follow the [deployment guide] to deploy the Community